algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/HSSExp.md

     we need to start another attempted match from the rightmost end of the pattern.
 Where a character appears repeatedly in the pattern, as 'l' does in the "wally" example, it is the last occurrence that counts, so in this example the shift therefore will be 1, not 2.

+Try the pattern "wally" with the texts "dcacxdldwally" and "dcacxdlwally" to see how the shift table works.